Madi people: Brief history

+Etymology of Маdi

 According to one popular folk tale, the name Madi came as an answer to a question by a white man to a Madi man.
 When the first white person in the area asked the question 'who are you?', the bemused response was madi, i.e. a person.
 This was taken to be the name of the people, which came to be corrupted to the present.

-Another Ma'di narrative tries to account for the names of some of the Moru–Ma'di group members.
+Another Ma'di narrative tries to account for the names of some of the Moru–Madi group members.
 When the progenitors of the Ma'di were pushed southwards, on reaching a strategic location they declared, Muro-Amadri, i.e., "Let's form a settle here".
 And so they formed a cluster to defend themselves.
 This group came to be known as the Moru.
-A group broke off in search of greener pastures in a more or less famished state, until they found an edible tree called lugba('desert dates' - ximenia aegyptiaca).
+A group broke off in search of greener pastures in a more or less famished state, until they found an edible tree called lugba ('desert dates' - ximenia aegyptiaca).